 Gas boilers aren’t particularly cheap to install.
-Looking at the low-end installations, so a cheap combi boiler in a 1-2 bedroom flat, you’re already talking upwards of £1,850.
-And, that price is going to rise rapidly for complex installations, especially for larger properties.
+Looking at the low-end installations, so a cheap combi boiler in a 1-2 bedroom flat, you’re already talking upwards of £1,900.
+And, that price is going to rise rapidly for more complex boiler installations and larger properties.

-Whilst initial prices and costs are at the forefront of most people’s minds, gas, oil and LPG boilers aren’t exactly eco friendly.
+Whilst initial prices and costs are at the forefront of most people’s minds, boilers that run on fossil fuels, like gas, oil, and LPG aren’t exactly eco-friendly.

-Even for newer models, the efficiency of most boilers sits around 90%; as low as 60% for many older boilers.
+Even for newer models, the efficiency of most boilers sits around 90%; meanwhile, older models are often only 60% efficient.

-Electric boilers are extremely efficient; you can expect around 99% efficiency from most units.
+On the other hand, electric boilers are extremely efficient; you can expect around 99% efficiency from most models.

 Note: There are some units that are 100% efficient.
 We’ll be talking about those below, in our guide to the best electric boilers.

 Not all properties are hooked up to mains gas.
-My parents for instance, bought their property with an oil boiler installed.
-That’s one of the options you have, if you don’t have access to mains gas.
+My parents, for instance, bought their property with an oil boiler installed.
+That’s one of the options you have for heating and hot water if you don’t have access to mains gas.

-Whilst gas boilers might be the cheap to run, oil boilers aren’t.
-More importantly, the cost of an oil boiler can be twice that of a gas equivalent, making an electric boiler installation a much more viable option over oil, and when gas isn’t a possibility.
+Whilst gas boilers might be cheap to run, oil boilers aren’t.
+More importantly, the cost of an oil boiler can be twice that of a gas combi boiler equivalent, making an electric boiler installation a much more viable alternative to oil when gas isn’t an option.

-A typical service on a gas boiler, might cost around £80, that’s on an annual basis.
+Typical gas boiler service might cost around £80 on an annual basis.
 And those annual service charges quickly mount up.

 Since electric boilers have fewer mechanical parts, servicing schedules are further apart, and repairs are much easier.

-If you’ve not got a premium or modern boiler, you’ll notice one thing; it’s ridiculously noisy.
-A lot of the time, this is down to a worn, damaged, or low quality pump.
+Unless you’ve got premium, modern gas boiler, you’ll notice one thing about your appliance — it’s ridiculously noisy.
+A lot of the time, this is down to a worn, damaged, or low-quality pump.

 Noise usually represents a loss of efficiency.
-And, due to electric boilers being ridiculously efficient, they’re almost silent.
+Luckily, electric boilers are both ridiculously efficient and almost silent.

-With gas and oil boilers, you’ll be restricted by the installation area.
+With gas and oil boilers, you’ll be constrained by the installation area.
 Each gas/oil boiler needs a flue to vent harmful gases from your property.

 For those currently installed on an outside wall, it’s likely there’s a pre-drilled core hole that means the flue can be routed horizontally out of that wall.

-Those in airing cupboards tend to be routed vertically, and using extensions, the flue is routed through the roof (extensions are expensive, by the way).
+Those in airing cupboards tend to be routed vertically, so that the flue exits through the roof using extensions (these are expensive, by the way).

-As you won’t need a flue with your electric boiler, you can install it wherever you want.
-And, that’s important if you’re short on space.
-You can install your boiler out of the way, freeing up space in the most important rooms in your property.
+As you won’t need a flue with your electric boiler, you can install it wherever you want, which is welcome news if you’re short on space.
+You can install your boiler out of the way, freeing up space in the most important rooms in your home.

-Put simply, you should be looking into electric boiler installation if a few of the points below, sound like your current situation:
+You should consider electric boilers if a few of the points below reflect your current situation:

-- Don’t want to deal with tradesmen for regular boiler service/repairs
+- You don’t want to deal with tradesmen for regular boiler service/repairs

-- Would prefer to save on the upfront installation cost (100s of pounds), but expect to pay slightly more on your annual energy bills
+- You’d prefer to save on the upfront boiler installation cost (100s of pounds), but expect to pay slightly more on your annual energy bills

 Now, to the nitty-gritty.
 How much is an electric boiler installation going to cost you?